On the lookout for the best coffee in Hong Kong? This guide is just what you need to live your best coffee life.

 13. Koffee Mameya

-A popular coffee shop from Japan, Koffee Mameya has recently landed ion K11 Musea, offering Geisha, Microlot Coffee and other fine coffees in a calming ambience.
+A popular coffee shop from Japan, Koffee Mameya in K11 Musea offers Geisha, Microlot Coffee, and other fine coffees in a calming ambience.
 What’s cool about Koffee Mameya is that guests can receive one-to-one consultation where professional baristas will pick the right coffee bean for you.
 This is a great hub for those wanting to sample some of the rarest coffees in the world under professional guidance.

 14. Rest Coffee Gin